 - Be consistent.
 Regular uploads keep your profile active and give the community ongoing reasons to engage with your work.
 A steady cadence of one to three quality uploads per week tends to perform better than sporadic bursts.

-Coins come from licensing sales, so maximizing Coin earnings means optimizing your tracks for the licensing market:
+Licensing revenue comes from licensing sales, so maximizing earnings means optimizing your tracks for the licensing market:

 - Enable licensing on your tracks.
 This sounds obvious, but many creators upload tracks without setting up licensing offerings.
 Go to your track settings and configure at least two tiers: personal use and commercial use.
 You cannot earn from licensing if licensing is not available.